github-vipera/web-console-ui-kit/projects/web-console-ui-kit/README.md

 ## Dashboard Header

-The `WCDashboardHeaderComponent` is a label that you can put as a title for every element of your dashboard.
+The `WCDashboardHeaderComponent` is a label that you can put as a title for every element of your dashboard:

 ![](./images/dashboard-header.png)